 Schwerin graduated from Taylor in the spring of 2015 with a degree in social studies education.

-Solomon Grimes joined the Taylor coaching staff prior to the 2016 campaign and works primarily with the TU linebackers.
+Solomon Grimes joined the Taylor coaching staff prior to the 2016 campaign and works primarily with the TU defensive backs.
 Grimes also serves as the program’s Recruiting Coordinator.

-Prior to coming to Upland, Grimes served on staff at Saint Francis in various roles over the previous four seasons.
+Prior to coming to Upland, Grimes served on staff at the University of Saint Francis (IN) in various roles over four seasons.
 Those roles included specializing with the USF defensive backs for three seasons, while also assisting with linebackers, special teams and strength training.
 During his time with the Cougars, Grimes helped the program reach the NAIA Playoffs three times and advance to the NAIA Playoff Semifinals in 2015.

 Grimes also provided strong leadership for the Saint Francis program away from the field, organizing the program’s first-ever mission trip and taking 11 student-athletes to El Salvador in January 2016.